ninasachdev/UVCB-MInChI/README.md

+## Cheminformatics of Unknown, Variable, Complex, and Biological (UVCB) substances

+Introduction to project and motivation (Clark paper).

+## Research Questions and First steps of this project (Mixtures Github, understanding the structure of mixfiles and MInChIs)

+1. To what extent can UVCBs (mixtures) be encoded in machine-readable formats i.e., as MInChIs?
+2. What challenges exist in encoding MInChIs using currently available UVCB data1?
+3. How can UVCB data providers improve the communication and dissemination of UVCB compounds?

+Overview of file formats and how to approach t

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ninasachdev/UVCB-MInChI/edit/main/README.md) to maintain and preview the content for your website in Markdown files.